Overgrown, Unloved and Populated By Shame. permalink

 One of the Hacker News comments about James's article got it right though.

 It's better to frame these 'failures' as being projects you haven't finished yet rather than projects you didn't finish.
 I know that I need to see small successes along the way and force myself to keep the momentum going.
 We just need to remind ourselves of that early enough on to not derail things when the going gets tough.
 And by tough I mean when the actual hard work of real creation begins.

 There is an overriding fear of failure that I'll cover more deeply at another time but it's a self-fulfilling prophecy.
 The 'project that never was' is no less of a failure than one poorly executed and ridiculed by peers.
 In fact it's more so.

 Looking at the wins, not the perceived losses column permalink

 I have, of course, finished a great many projects.

 I started State of the Game as a means of getting my football writing out into the world.
 It grew and grew, brought me into contact with a lot of interesting characters and got me the opportunity to write professionally for About.com and the New York Times Company.

-I got back into e-commerce after a long time away to help grow Liz’s Lockets.
-Simple Analytical has brought me into contact with a lot of really good analysts and data scientists already.
+I got back into e-commerce after a long time away to help grow Liz's Lockets.
+Writing about data has brought me into contact with a lot of really good analysts and data scientists already.
 We have to credit the wins, however small they may appear in the grand scheme.

 Launching a very small, "inspired by Hello Dolly" Wordpress plugin may not seem like something worth shouting about.
 Physically chalking it up in my wins column this month made it worth writing a blog post about building my first Wordpress plugin.
 It builds confidence for moving on to bigger projects with more at stake.